BL00DY-C0D3/Echo-VR-Server-on-Docker/README.md

 # Echo-Server-on-Docker
 Docker based Echo VR Server with Error-Checking and restarts if an error occours.
+It also can autoupdate the Echo Binarys to the newest EchoTools Version, so that the server is always up to date.
+(You can always deactivate that)

 With this Repo you can automatically install and configure everything  you need to run the Echo Server Instances in Docker Containers.